Introduction

 - routes.txt : Transit routes.
 A route is a group of trips that are displayed to riders as a single service.

 - trips.txt : Trips for each route.
-A trip is a sequence of two or more stops that occurs at specific time.
+A trip is a sequence of two or more stops that occurs at a specific time.

 - stop_times.txt : Times that a vehicle arrives at and departs from individual stops for each trip